 Reno Little Theater Spring Break Camp

+March 20 - 24 and 27 - 31, 2017.
 Spring break campers will have the opportunity to explore creative storytelling, improvisation, puppetry, creative movement, and musical theater.
-The camp will run from March 28 to April 1 and is open to kids Kindergarten through 6th grade.
-On the last day, family and friends are invited to to see their actors in action.
+The camp is open to kids Kindergarten through 6th grade.
+Each weekly session has a different theme.
 Camp is 9 a.m. to 5 p.m. daily with early drop off and late pickup available.
-You can register online or call (775) 813-8900 to register by phone.
+You can register online from the website or call (775) 813-8900 to register by phone.
 For more information, call (775) 372-7507.

-Spring Break 2016 Improvisation and Full Play Camps from KidScape Productions
+Spring Break 2017 Play Camps from KidScape Productions

 Go to The Movies